vic-ma/howtodismantle.github.io/_posts/2024-11-17-Cracking-the-code-Part-I-Getting-started-with-Peakboard-Hub-API.md

 Since its official release in 2022, Peakboard Hub has become more and more popular among customers.
 Initially, it was only designed to be an administration interface for environments with 20+ boxes.
 Since then, many API endpoints have been added, and there's also a SaaS offering for customers who don't want to host their Hub on premises.

-By end of the 2024, Peakboard introduced an official API, which lets you connect Peakboard Hub to countless other systems, especially in the cloud.
-Today, we'll kick off a new series of articles that demonstrate what you can do with the Peakboard Hub API and how to integrate it.
+At the end of the 2024, Peakboard introduced an official API for Peakboard Hub.
+This API lets you connect Peakboard Hub to countless other systems, especially in the cloud.
+Today, we'll kick off a new series of articles that show what you can do with the API and how to integrate it.

 ## The API key

 The first thing we need is a Peakboard Hub API key.
-An API key is related to a user group.
-So an API key can only access the lists, boxes, alerts, etc. that are available to the corresponding user group.
+An API key is related to a user group, so a key can only access the lists, boxes, alerts, etc. that are available to the corresponding user group.

 To add a new API key, we go to the user groups of an organization and look for the key list.
 Then, we click **Add**.